Late-boomer/stream-engine-docs/docs/index.md

 This function will be called when there is a new wearable foveated gaze data available.
 It is called with the following parameters:

+-   *timestamp_us*
--   **(BETA)** *timestamp_tracker_us* value when the Image was captured in microseconds (us).
-It is generated on the device responsible for capturing the data.
+    Timestamp value for when the gaze point was captured, measured in microseconds (us).
 The epoch is undefined, so these timestamps are only useful for calculating the time elapsed between a pair of values.

--   *timestamp_system_us* value when the gaze data was processed in client side in microseconds (us).
-This field is under discussion if it should be removed or not.
+The function tobii_system_clock() can be used to retrieve a timestamp using the same clock and same relative values as this timestamp.

 -   *tracking_state* should be one of the following values: